Certificate of Achievement in Community-Engaged Learning

 This course is open to any undergraduate student and surveys community-engaged and critical reflection.
 Students are encouraged to take this early in their curriculum as it is a prerequisite for the advanced seminar and a requirement for approval of the capstone project.

-This course can serve as a recruitment tool for students to pursue the academic certificate in community-engaged learning, and will allow them to consult with the instructor to chart a path toward achieving this certificate.
+This course can serve as a recruitment tool for students to pursue the certificate of achievement, and allow them to consult with the instructor to chart a path toward achieving this certificate.

 This advanced 1 credit seminar will prepare students to identify meaningful projects, explore community and faculty partnerships, with a goal of creating a capstone proposal by the end of the course.
 Advanced topics in the course include:

 - Systems thinking

 - Cultural competencies

 This seminar is intended to be taken before a student proposes their capstone project.

 This advanced one credit seminar will work with students currently implementing their capstone project.
 Students will work in a cohort model to discuss their individual projects providing feedback and encouragement.
 The course will offer additional advanced topics related to the student's capstone topic areas.
 This seminar is intended to be taken concurrently with or immediately following work on the capstone project in order for the certificate of achievement to be achieved.